Sangita Myska: Personal life

 Myska is married.
-She has suffered pregnancy loss and has spoken out about the issue, including on her former LBC show.
+She has suffered miscarriages and has spoken out about the issue, including on her former LBC show.

 In February 2009, Myska began volunteering for the Akanksha Foundation, training boys in the use of journalism to serve their community.

 In September 2009, it was revealed that she had been mugged the previous year by Daniel Mykoo and his brother Matthew, dubbed by the British press as the London "strangler-robbers."

 Awards

 Her report into child trafficking led her to receive multiple awards: in 2007, European Voice magazine named Myska as one of Europe's 50 most influential people because of it; the report also won her a place on the longlist of the 2007 Amnesty International Journalism Awards; in 2012, the Women of the Future Programme (International) named her Asian Woman of the Year in the Media because of it, but also because of her coverage of the London riots of 2011 and their aftermath.
 In 2014, her radio work on the consequences of childlessness was acknowledged by a place among the finalists for the Journalist of the Year and Investigation of the Year awards bestowed by the Asian Media Group.

 In 2019, The Grenfell Tower Inquiry Podcast (on which Myska was the sole correspondent) won the Gold Award for the Best Current Affairs Podcast at the British Podcast Awards.

 Myska won the Eastern Eye Arts, Culture & Theatre Awards' Current Affairs Presenter of the Year 2023.
 In 2024, Myska was named Media Personality of the Year 2024 in the 2024 Asia Media Awards.